nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 :bell: **Note**

-This is a condensed diagram.
+These are condensed diagrams.
 Several terms in the sequence diagram above have been substituted by a common term :<br>

 Common Term | Recipe-specific term  | Ingredient-specific term | Calorie-specific term